 About Chris Gallagher

-Chris Gallagher is a lead strength and conditioning coach at the Hong Kong Institute of Sport, working primarily with rugby, athletics, and rowing.
+Chris Gallagher is a strength and conditioning coach with the Chinese Swimming Association.

 I recently returned from the Australian Strength and Conditioning Association (ASCA) Southeast Asian Conference on Applied Strength and Conditioning in Singapore.
 My experience at the conference and the communication I have had since returning to Hong Kong has given me reason to consider the value that comes from attending such events and a few things […]